rougesteelproject/cse-251/lesson_06/canvas/prove.md

 ### Overview

+You will be using multiple Pipes to simulate a real life assembly line that requires various stations to create an end product.
+We will use a settings file to alter the assembly line requirements.
+One example: Your settings file creates bags of 7 normal marbles + 1 large marble, ours will modify the bag count to lower and greater numbers than 7.

 ### Project Description

 A gift processing plant needs to create gifts for Christmas.
-A gift consists of a large marble with other smaller marbles.
+At this plant a gift consists of a bag of normal marbles and one large special marble.
+This bag is then gift wrapped and boxed for shipment/delivery.

 ### Factory Layout